fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='danger' title='Video Reflection' text="
 This assignment is a standard [reading reflection](reading-reflections), where you should answer the prompts
-- How is history useful in achieving the goals outlined in the speech?
 - What ideas or phrases resonated with you?
 - What have you worshipped even if you never thought it about it that way?
+- Most importantly: how is history useful in achieving the goals outlined in the speech?
 "%}

 ## Week 2 (Jan 25--29): Premodern history writing
-To understand more about what history is and what it is for, it's imperative to have a sense of how historical methods, goals, and writing have changed over time.
+To understand more about what history is and what it is for, it's imperative to have a sense of how historical methods, motivations, and interpretations have changed over time.
 That's what our first book is about.
 It's a very high-level overview that helps keep the big picture of historiographical change in focus.
 Short lectures and reading guides will complement the text with additional details and historic examples.
 This book provides a foundation of historical tradition that is necessary to appreciate the critical questions and changes in historical writing that are the focus of our second book.

 Popkin's book is very good at making its main points very clear while providing lots of historical examples and detail, so it's easy to read slower when getting the more important overview and read more quickly through the details.
 Don't treat it like a textbook where everything is equally important.

 ### Monday